 The Regional Safety Plan Committee (RSPC) should be established to support the plan's goals and implementation process.
-This internal committee, comprising members from within the MPO area, can offer valuable advice and assistance for the action items outlined in the safety action plan.
-If an RSPC cannot be assembled, dedicating a portion of the Transportation Advisory Committee (TAC) meetings to discussing the safety action plan can serve as an effective alternative.
-This includes reviewing crash statistics, assessing the implementation status of actions, recommending the re-prioritization of safety priorities, and identifying potential funding opportunities to support the implementation of strategies and actions.
-Additionally, the committee will coordinate with NHDOT to ensure alignment with the State's safety priorities.
+This internal committee, comprising members from within the RPC area, can offer valuable advice and assistance for the action items outlined in the safety action plan.
+If an RSPC cannot be assembled, dedicating a portion of the Transportation Advisory Committee (TAC) meetings discussing the safety action plan can serve as an effective alternative.
+This includes reviewing crash statistics, assessing the implementation status of actions, recommending the re-ordering of safety priorities, and identifying potential funding opportunities to support the implementation of strategies and actions.
+Additionally, the committee will coordinate with NHDOT, NHDOS, and the other NH MPOs to ensure alignment with the State's safety priorities.
 Feedback from the committee will be incorporated into the annual progress report.